-Mary Mitchell O’Connor TD is Minister of State at the Department of Education and Skills with special responsibility for Higher Education, having been appointed on 14 June 2017.
-She previously served as Minister for Jobs, Enterprise and Innovation from 6 May 2016.
+Mary Mitchell O’Connor TD is Minister of State at the Department of Education with special responsibility for Higher Education.

 News & Statements

 Minister for Higher Education Mary Mitchell O’Connor addressed IIEA Conference on Higher Education Funding in Ireland